-The ARJ program is part of the racial justice initiatives launched by Professor Kristin Henning, and the Juvenile Justice Initiative (JJI) team.
+The ARJ program is part of the racial justice initiatives launched by Professor Kristin Henning, and the Juvenile Justice Initiative (JJI) team in partnership with the National Juvenile Defender Center.
 In 2018, JJI launched and expanded a number of racial justice projects designed to assist youth of color in the juvenile legal system who face significant hurdles to success and to improve the juvenile defense practice by training defenders on emerging racial justice issues such as implicit racial bias and race and adolescence.

 Mykisha Atisele has been an attorney with the Office of the Public Defender for the 20th Judicial Circuit in Lee County, Florida for over 15 years.
 She was educated at Wingate University and Florida State University School of Law.
 While working in the Lee county branch of the Office of the Public Defender for the 20th Judicial Circuit, Mykisha has specialized in Juvenile Delinquency almost exclusively for the past 14 years.

 “I’m excited to be an Ambassador for Racial Justice because race is a social construct, but racism is 100% real & needs to be challenged wherever it hides.”